Environmental, Social and Governance (ESG) Policy

 As Trustee, Maritime Super has a fiduciary and regulatory responsibility to act in the best interests of members.
 This includes responsibility to manage member assets in a prudent manner.
-Assessing and managing investment risks is an important aspect of Maritime Super’s risk management framework, within the Maritime Super’s overall governance structures.
+Assessing and managing investment risks is an important aspect of Maritime Super’s risk management framework, within Maritime Super’s overall governance structures.

-We believe that ESG matters may impact investment performance over the long term.
-Companies that soundly manage all risks are more likely to be financially sustainable over time and therefore deliver better long-term returns.
+We believe that Environmental, Social and Governance (ESG) factors may impact investment performance over the long term.
+Companies and other assets that soundly manage all risks are more likely to be financially sustainable over time and therefore deliver better long-term returns.
 Consideration of ESG risks is therefore a component of Maritime Super’s risk management framework.

 Consideration of ESG risks are incorporated in our investment process.
 We require our investment advisors and investment managers to consider ESG matters as part of their investment processes.
-The ESG policy and processes of an investment manager is one of the items considered as part of the Fund’s due diligence process when appointing an investment manager, with minimum standards required.
+The ESG policy and processes of an investment manager is one of the items assessed as part of the Fund’s due diligence process when appointing an investment manager, with minimum standards required.
 Investment managers are monitored in relation to their ESG practices on an ongoing basis.

 We acknowledge that the consideration of ESG issues in investment management is growing in importance worldwide.
 Maritime Super attempts to understand the broader implications both locally and internationally of ESG issues and networks widely to ensure proper consideration.
 We continue to monitor developments and engage in debate so that, in the best interests of all members, an appropriate balance of all considerations is maintained.